Structural design of a concrete bridge diaphragm (EN)

 The geometry of the model is done by the shape and Thickness.
 Set the value to 1.2 m.

 Let’s place the opening 0.4 m from the bottom edge of the diaphragm.

 The diaphragm itself is statically overdetermined so you need to input the boundary conditions.
 Add the support using the Plus button, the type of support will be the Point bearing plate.

-Left support represents the bearing with constrains in X and Z direction.
+Left support represents the bearing with constraints in X and Z direction.
 Width and Thickness of the bearing plate are set as 0.8 m and 0.08 m, respectively.
 The bearing is located 0.75 m from the left edge and is related to edge number 9.

 Copy the PS1 and release it in the X-direction.
 The alignment of the support will be From end.

-Apply transverse prestressing by straight tendons located in upper slab of the section, so it is necessary to input the Bearing plate to be able to transfer the force from prestressing anchorage to concrete.
+Apply transverse prestressing by straight tendons located in an upper slab of the section, so it is necessary to input the Bearing plate to be able to transfer the force from prestressing anchorage to concrete.

 Width and Thickness of the plate is set to 0.2 m and 0.04 m, respectively.
 We put the plate on the edge 5 with offset 0.1 m.

 Copy the operation BP1 and change the edge to 3.